-Graduates from 2015-2016 were surveyed to determine job placement rates.
-All graduates surveyed responded.
-All graduates reported employment in the helping professions or continuing education within 3 months of graduation (50% residential, 50% online).
+Graduates from 2016-2017 were surveyed to determine job placement rates.
+One student responded (50% response rate).
+The respondent was a residential student and was employed in the helping professions within 3 months of graduation.

 Evaluation

 Core counseling faculty performed an annual evaluation of students, faculty, and courses, to determine appropriate action steps for program improvements.